S3 method for class 'wbWorkbook'

 # Default S3 method

-- A path to the Excel (xls/xlsx) file or wbWorkbook object.
+A character string specifying the path to a spreadsheet file or a wbWorkbook object.

 Examples